Andrew Loutfi

 Every confident decision I had made was wrong.
 Not catastrophically wrong.
 The meal was edible, even delicious in its own stubborn way.
 But it could have been so much better if I'd just listened to the process.

 The problems are the same as my gravy.
-They skipped the foundational steps.
-They never rendered the fat.
-They didn't break the problem into small pieces so each part could do its job.
-They went straight for the big, satisfying chunks: the features, the UI, the thing they could point at and say I built that.
+The foundational steps got skipped.
+The fat never rendered.
+The problem never got broken into small pieces so each part could do its job.
+Vibe coding goes straight for the big, satisfying chunks: the features, the UI, the thing you can point at and say I built that.
 So the logic is tangled into the implementation the same way my flour got trapped in the meat.
 It technically thickened.
 It technically works.
 But it's lumpy, it's fragile, and there's a real chance something in the middle isn't fully cooked.

-Our job isn't to tell them their gravy is bad.
-It was edible.
-It was even delicious in its own way.
-Our job is to be the supportive teacher: stir it, ask the right questions, help them understand why the chef said to make small crumbles.
+When a vibe coder shows you what they've made, the job isn't to tell them their gravy is bad.
+Mine was edible.
+It was even delicious in its own stubborn way.
+The job is to be the supportive fiancée: stir it, ask the calm questions, help them understand why the chef said to make small crumbles.
 Not to crush the enthusiasm that got them cooking in the first place, but to channel it.
-The boring steps they skipped (the rendering, the roux, the infrastructure underneath) are what separate a meal that works from a meal that sings.
+The boring steps (the rendering, the roux, the infrastructure underneath) are what separate a meal that works from a meal that sings.

 Because the best part of my story isn't that I got it wrong.
 It's that I'll make it again.
 And next time, I'll make small crumbles.